 Dylon also makes a very good colour run remover, and there is a product called Colour Catcher that can be placed in the washing machine to absorb colours in the wash.

 All of these products work best if the garment is treated immediately and is not allowed to dry.
-If you can’t do this immediately, keep the garment wet until you have time to do something with it, but don’t wash it again.
+If you can’t do this immediately, keep the garment wet until you have time to do something with it, but don’t wash it again – a cold soak is better.

 Many products claim to remove colour runs, but it’s worth remembering that there may be adverse effects.
 Colour run removers might alter the look of the garment or spoil it.
 However, if the dye has already run, you may feel you have nothing to lose.